hanskarlo/arm-project/zeroerr_move_group/readme.md

 <br>

-### Generate motion plan via array of end-effector poses (i.e. trajectory) `arm/PoseGoalArray`
+### Generate motion plan via array of end-effector pose waypoints (i.e. trajectory) `arm/PoseGoalArray`

 <br>

-The topic is of message type `PoseTargetArray` which has parameters:
+The ros2 service is of type `PoseTargetArray` which has parameters:
 - `type`:
   - `'linear'` for linear movements
   - `'arc'` for curved/circular movements